shridmishra/shridmishra/README.md

-hey, i’m shrid — a fullstack & blockchain developer
+👋 Hey, I’m Shrid — Full-Stack & Blockchain Developer.

 🔗: <a href="https://shrid.in">shrid.in<a/>